 Pay attention to any digestive issues that arise, and select easily digestible foods if you notice discomfort.
 Probiotic foods, such as yogurt and sauerkraut, can help keep digestion functioning well.

-Eating in the premenstrual phase
+Eating in the luteal/premenstrual phase (days 18 – 28)

 The week prior to menstruation is when you want to support your body to avoid uncomfortable symptoms.
 Magnesium rich foods can ward off cramps, sleep problems, and headaches.
 Nuts, seeds, leafy greens, bananas, and dark chocolate are all great options in this phase.